Discover Norway through scenic film locations

 The Geirangerfjord is without doubt one of the most beautiful fjords in Norway.
 We highly recommend a trip around the area.
 Here, you can admire numerous steep waterfalls, including the famous Seven Sisters and get amazing views from the viewpoints at Flydalsjuvet and Ørnesvingen, the latter of which means 'eagle’s curve' in Norwegian.

-Hot tip: Set in Oslo, the film's sequel, The Quake, tells the story of what happens three years after the natural disaster at Geirangerfjord.
+Hot tip: Set in Oslo, the film's sequel, The Quake, tells the story of what happens three years after the natural disaster in the Geirangerfjord.

 11. Mission: Impossible – Fallout